PilotTim136/GraphicalEngine/README.md

 ## Soon

-I'm planning on adding audio, fonts and
+I'm planning on adding audio and text

 ## License
 This project is using the [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/) license.